Einiosaurus | A Unique Late Cretaceous Ceratopsian Dinosaur

 Slate Weasel, Public domain, via Wikimedia Commons

-This was a medium-sized dinosaur with an estimated length of about 14.7 feet.
+This was a medium-sized dinosaur with an estimated length of about 15 feet.
 However, the size of individual dinosaurs could have varied and our understanding of the dinosaur’s size is based on the fossil evidence we have.
+The dinosaur’s weight, has been estimated to be in the range of 2000-3000 lbs.

 The Dinosaur in Detail